 - Repost your articles on sites that are happy to accept them

 13. Use social influence to inspire engagement.People appear more attractive in a group than in isolation—that's the cheerleader effect.
 No one likes to be isolated.
 Group mentality has great momentum and influence in the decisions of your buyers.
 People naturally want to stay in the crowd where it's safe, so you can find ways to appeal to that bias.

 - Use a bunch of testimonials together, rather than only one or two.

 - Use reviews as a means of showing other people's engagement with you or your product.

+14. Confirm what your readers want to hear.Confirmation bias is the human tendency to search for and interpret information in a way that confirms our preconceptions.
 Well, give 'em what they want and don't try to change their mind.
 If someone is already predisposed to your solution, then they will likely buy.

 People look for information to confirm what they already know. #neuromarketingClick To Tweet